Peace of Asti

-The Peace of Asti was signed on 21 June 1615, between representatives of King Philip III of Spain and Charles Emmanuel I, Duke of Savoy of regarding the succession of the Marquis of Duchy of Montferrat.
+The Peace of Asti was signed on 21 June 1615, between representatives of King Philip III of Spain and Charles Emmanuel I, Duke of Savoy of regarding the succession of the Marquis of the Duchy of Montferrat.
 The accord was developed after Spain threatened to attack Turin, the capital of Savoy.
 The treaty ended the War of the Montferrat Succession.